NdibeIfeoma/COMPUTER-VISION/README.md

 # COMPUTER-VISION
 HAND AND POSE DETECTION
-I created a hand and pose detection.
+I created a facial, hand and pose detection as a project.